 Per the instructions to Table E2, if the Applicant used the leverage structure to raise QEIs, it must provide separate information in Table E2 on the equity and non-equity (e.g. debt, grant dollars) investors who provided capital to the NMTC investment fund or partnership.
 If an Affiliate of the QALICB is aggregating multiple sources of capital and acting as a single leverage lender into the investment fund, only the Affiliate of the QALICB should be listed in Table E2 as an investor - not the multiple sources of capital.

-If the Applicant has raised leverage capital from Affiliates of multiple different QALICBs, it may aggregate these sources onto one row in Table E2 where the Name of Investor is listed as “Affiliate of the QALICB.”
+If the Applicant has raised leverage capital from Affiliates of multiple different QALICBs, it may aggregate these sources into one row in Table E2 where the Name of Investor is listed as “Affiliate of the QALICB.”

 If the Applicant plans to raise QEIs using an arrangement where the leverage debt at the time of QLICI closing is provided by a third-party source that will, in turn, be taken out by a leverage lender Affiliated with the QALICB during the seven-year credit period, this arrangement should be noted as leverage debt provided by the QALICB or Affiliates of the QALICB.